jdrestre/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ---
 File Name|Task Name|Task Description
 ---|---|---
+100-rot13|17.
+Everyone is a proponent of strong encryption|Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.
+101-odd|18.
+The eggs of the brood need to be an odd number|Write a script that prints every other line from the input, starting with the first line.
+102-water_and_stir|19.
+I'm an instant star.
+Just add water and stir.|Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.

 - Task - 0. <o>
 - Task - 1.
 Hello you
 - Task - 2.
 The path to success is to take massive, determined action